Larry Hillman: Playing career

 Hillman made his NHL debut for the Red Wings on March 5, 1955, against the New York Rangers at Detroit Olympia.
 He won his first Stanley Cup championship with the franchise later that year, becoming the youngest player to have his name engraved on the Stanley Cup, at 18 years, two months, nine days old.
 This is a record that cannot be broken under the current rules, as a player must be 18 years old by September 15 to be eligible to play in the NHL that season.
 He split the following season between the Buffalo Bisons of the American Hockey League (AHL) and Detroit.
 Hillman subsequently left the Red Wings after the 1956–57 season and went to the Boston Bruins.
 He scored his first goal for the Bruins on December 19, 1957, in a 3–3 tie with New York at Boston Garden.
 He led the league with 70 games played that season.
 He ultimately played two full seasons in Boston before being sent to their minor league team, the Providence Reds, for most of the 1959–60 season.

 Hillman went to the Toronto Maple Leafs in 1961 and continued to bounce from the minor leagues to the NHL and back.
 He played on four Stanley Cup-winning teams in Toronto in 1962, 1963, 1964, and 1967.
 In between those Cup wins he played parts of six seasons with the Rochester Americans and the Springfield Indians.
-Hillman was named to AHL All-Star First Team in 1965 and captained the Americans to the their first Calder Cup later that year.
+Hillman was named to AHL All-Star First Team in 1965 and captained the Americans to the first Calder Cup later that year.

 Following the 1967–68 season, Hillman signed with the expansion Minnesota North Stars who later traded Hillman to the Montreal Canadiens, with whom he won his sixth and final Stanley Cup championship in 1969.
 He was one of only 11 players to win the Stanley Cup with three or more different teams.
 During the 1969–70 season, he again led the NHL in games played (76).

 After Montreal, Hillman played for the Philadelphia Flyers, Los Angeles Kings, and Buffalo Sabres.
 Following the 1972–73 season, he left the NHL for the World Hockey Association, and played two seasons for the Cleveland Crusaders.
 His final season was in 1975–76, playing for the Winnipeg Jets.